-- 1. be active in, and supportive of, program committee assignments. - 2. be available at reasonable times for intern questions. - 3. make appropriate preparation for class (lectures) and other meetings. - 4. base all evaluations, academic and clinical, upon their professional judgements and not consider, in either academic or clinical evaluations, factors such as race, color, religion, gender, age, national origin, handicap, political affiliation, lifestyle, etc. - 5. respect the confidentiality of intern information contained in the intern's record.
-Faculty may release such information in connection with any intra-program business, including releasing information to clinical preceptors and affiliation faculty without intern consent, or as may be required by law. - 6. not exploit professional relationships with interns for private advantage and refrain from soliciting intern assistance for private purposes in a manner which infringes upon the intern's freedom of choice. - 7. give appropriate recognition to contributions made by interns. - 8. refrain from any activity which involves risk to the health and safety of the intern, except with the interns informed consent, and where applicable, in accordance with the DMH IRB's use of human IRB's use of human subjects in experimentation approval. - respect the dignity of each intern individually and all interns collectively in areas of educational endeavors. - 10. provide appropriate supervision and direction based on an intern's clinical expertise. - 11. assist with remediation of interns or disciplinary actions of interns as needed. - 12. maintain intern confidentiality in all forms of communication related to the clinical or didactic performance of an intern. - 13. serve in the capacity of advisor with specific intern assignments. - 14. respect student confidentiality regarding exam grades, clinical experiences, and status in the program.
+- 1. be active in and supportive of program committee assignments. - 2. be available at reasonable times for intern questions. - 3. make appropriate preparation for class (lectures) and other meetings. - 4. base all evaluations, academic and clinical, upon their professional judgements and not consider, in either academic or clinical evaluations, factors such as race, color, religion, gender, age, national origin, handicap, political affiliation, lifestyle, etc. - 5. respect the confidentiality of intern information contained in the intern's record.
+Faculty may release such information in connection with any intra-program business, including releasing information to clinical preceptors and affiliation faculty without intern consent or as may be required by law. - 6.
+Do not exploit professional relationships with interns for private advantage and refrain from soliciting intern assistance for private purposes in a manner that infringes upon the intern's freedom of choice. - 7. give appropriate recognition to contributions made by interns. - 8. refrain from any activity that involves risk to the health and safety of the intern, except with the intern's informed consent and, where applicable, by the DMH IRB's use of human subjects in experimentation approval. - 9. respect the dignity of each intern individually and all interns collectively in educational endeavors. - 10. provide appropriate supervision and direction based on an intern's clinical expertise. - 11. assist with the remediation of interns or disciplinary actions of interns as needed. - 12. maintain intern confidentiality in all forms of communication related to the clinical or didactic performance of an intern. - 13. serve in the capacity of advisor with specific intern assignments. - 14. respect student confidentiality regarding exam grades, clinical experiences, and status in the program.